List of Star Trek: Lower Decks characters: Tendi

 D'Vana Tendi (voiced by Noël Wells) is an Orion ensign in the medical bay aboard the Cerritos, Tendi is a big fan of Starfleet, who is always thrilled to be working on a starship.
 She is new to the Cerritos at the start of the series, and helps introduce the audience to the setting and characters.
 Creator Mike McMahan believes he would act like Tendi if he ever got the chance to work on a starship.
 Wells was cast as Tendi for the series in July 2019.
 McMahan noted that the writers would be telling a story in the second season with the characters Beckett Mariner and D'Vana Tendi together, which was explored in the second-season episode "We'll Always Have Tom Paris".
 During her time on the ship, Tendi quickly befriends Sam Rutherford.
-In the first-season episode "Much Ado About Boimler," she genetically created a dog with freakish capabilities that she named as The Dog (having never seen a real dog before and since Orion doesn't have any, she naively believed this is normal) as a science experiment.
-She was forced to relinquish The Dog into Starfleet's care at their medical recovery spa planet of Endicronimas V – otherwise known as "The Farm" – but The Dog assured Tendi that she was fully happy to be placed there.
-And as they parted with The Dog levitating into the sunset, Tendi fully realized that The Dog was a freak of nature, but she acknowledged that fact as she didn't want her to worry about it.
-Later, Tendi befriends an Exocomp who dubs themself "Peanut Hamper", believing this is a regular name.
-Tendi and Peanut Hamper grow close, until Peanut Hamper betrays Tendi during a crisis and flies away to the enemy ship.
+In the first-season episode "Much Ado About Boimler," she genetically created a dog with freakish capabilities that she named The Dog as a science experiment.
+Due to being unfamiliar with normal dogs, Tendi assumes The Dog's abilities to be normal.
+She is forced to relinquish The Dog into Starfleet's care at their medical recovery spa planet of Endicronimas V – otherwise known as "The Farm" – but The Dog assures Tendi that she is fully happy to be placed there.
+As they part ways, Tendi realizes that The Dog was a freak of nature, but chooses not to worry about it.
+Later, Tendi befriends an Exocomp, Peanut Hamper, until Peanut Hamper betrays Tendi during a crisis and flies away to the enemy ship.
 After Shaxs sacrifices himself so an injured Rutherford can escape, Tendi stays by his side in the hospital until he wakes up.
 When he states he has amnesia, she is excited, as she looks forward to their friendship growing again.
-In the season 2 finale "First First Contact", Dr. T'Ana recommends Tendi for Senior Science Officer training, as she feels that Tendi's talents and potential extend past Medical.
+In the season 2 finale "First First Contact", T'Ana recommends Tendi for Senior Science Officer training, as she feels that Tendi's talents and potential extend past Medical.
 In season 3, Tendi realizes that she wants to captain her own ship one day.
 Hinted at in season 2 and confirmed in season 3 is that Tendi's family are Orion pirates, a legacy that she is rebelling against, despite having formidable combat and pirating skills.
 On her native Orion, she is known as Mistress of the Winter Constellations, although she tries to downplay the title.
 In season 4, Tendi was promoted to Lieutenant Jr. Grade and helps Rutherford overcome his anxieties about his belated promotion, including having his previously declined promotion accepted to Lieutenant Jr. Grade as well.